nd1012/ObjectValidation/README.md

 items using `ItemNullableAttribute`)
 - ISO 13616 IBAN and ISO 9362 BIC (SWIFT code) validation using `IbanAttribute` and `BicAttribute`
+- ABA RTN validation (MICR/fraction) validation using the `AbaRtnAttribute`
 - IP address validation using `IpAttribute`
 - Country ISO 3166-1 alpha-2 code validation using `CountryAttribute`
 - Currency ISO 4217 code validation using `CurrencyAttribute`